Ansorena 425 local 4 · Pucón · Chile · info@travelaid.cl · travelaid@gmail.com · Phone/Fax (56) (45) 2444040 · Mobile phone (56) 9-93536886

 PUERTO NATALES -> PUERTO MONTT

-Navimag, 5 days / 4 nights, ferry with cabins, from US$ 300
+Navimag, 5 days / 4 nights, ferry with cabins, from US$ 450

-Detailed description of the Northward Route - High Season
+Description of the Northward Route

 (Text Navimag)